LESS IS MORE

 9. Less work

-After buying very little, I soon realised I no longer needed to work as much and so at the beginning of 2015 I began working part-time after twenty years of full-time work.
+After buying very little, I soon realised I no longer needed to work as much.
+So, at the beginning of 2015, I began working part-time after twenty years of full-time work.
 The extra time to indulge in creative projects resulted in an increase in work offers.
-And so, after much consideration and planning, I decided to take a career break from the University of Oxford to work freelance.
+And after much consideration and planning, I left the University of Oxford to work freelance.

 10. Doing some good

-So there you have it, the 10 benefits I’ve found from clearing the clutter.
-I fully understand that simple and minimalist living are not for everyone, but for me this is the best lifestyle choice I’ve ever made.
+So, there you have it, the ten benefits I found from clearing the clutter.
+I fully understand that simple and minimalist living are not for everyone, but for me, it is the best lifestyle choice I’ve ever made.
 After all, who can argue with less work and more fun?